aws/eks-anywhere/docs/content/en/docs/reference/baremetal/netbooting-and-tinkerbell.md

 You can see iPXE loading variables, loading a kernel and initramfs (via DHCP), then booting into that kernel and initramfs: in other words, you will see everything that happens with iPXE before it switches over to the kernel and initramfs.
 The kernel, initramfs, and all images retrieved later are obtained remotely over HTTP and HTTPS.

-### Tinkerbell hegel, rufio, and tink services
+### Tinkerbell hegel, rufio, and tink components

 After boots comes up on Docker, a small Kubernetes kind cluster starts up on the Admin machine.
-Other Tinkerbell services run as pods on that kind cluster.
-Those services include:
+Other Tinkerbell components run as pods on that kind cluster.
+Those components include:

 * **hegel**: Manages Tinkerbell’s metadata service.
 The hegel service gets its metadata from the hardware specification stored in Kubernetes in the form of custom resources.
 The format that it serves is similar to an Ec2 metadata format.
 * **rufio**: Handles talking to BMCs (which manages things like starting and stopping systems with IPMI).
-The rufio service sets things such as power state, persistent boot order, and eventually other services (like NTP, LDAP, and TLS certificates).
+The rufio Kubernetes controller sets things such as power state, persistent boot order, and eventually other services (like NTP, LDAP, and TLS certificates).
 BMC authentication is managed with Kubernetes secrets.
 * **tink**: The tink service consists of three components: tink server, tink controller, and tink CLI.
 The tink server manages hardware data, templates you want to execute, and the worflows that each target specific hardware you are provisioning.